OneStop

 Users need clearer, real-time navigation support to build confidence and reduce stress during trips.

-52% reported daily issues with fare readers causing delays or confusion.
+52% face daily fare reader issues, causing delays and confusion.

 Technical pain points disrupt the commute and reduce trust in the system—making smooth interactions crucial.

-Only 38% plan their trips in advance due to confusing or inaccessible information.
+Only 38% plan trips ahead due to unclear or hard-to-find information.

 Simplified trip planning tools that are easy to access can encourage better preparation and reduce wait times.